 Fraenkel Gallery is pleased to present the first U.S. exhibition of new, large-format photographs of abandoned theaters by Hiroshi Sugimoto.
 Sugimoto began his artistic exploration of movie theaters in the late 1970s and continued throughout the 1990s, creating each photograph in a working theater while a film was being projected on a screen.
 In Remains to be Seen, on view at 49 Geary Street from September 8 – October 22, 2016, the artist has taken his poetic study of movie palaces further in time, to the point of architectural extinction.
-His new series of photographs look deeply into the seductive details of theaters that have been neglected and fallen into ruin.

 As in the artist’s earlier photographs of movie houses, the exposure time is the entire length of the film being projected.
 However, for his recent work, the artist has personally chosen the specific films and brought them to these derelict theaters in which movies are no longer screened.
 To create his photograph of the Paramount Theater in Newark, New Jersey, for example, the exposure time was 134 minutes while Sugimoto projected On the Beach (1959), the post-apocalyptic film about nuclear war directed by Stanley Earl Kramer.

 Hiroshi SugimotoParamount Theater, Newark